Claude 3.5 vs Claude 4: Complete Model Comparison Guide

 # In your shell profile (.bashrc, .zshrc)

-# Or use latest Opus for maximum capability
+# Or use latest Opus for maximum general capability

 export ANTHROPIC_MODEL="claude-opus-4-1-20250805"